 Acceptable Transfer Credits

-The acceptability of transfer credits will depend on, among other factors, the original institution’s accreditation status or lack thereof, where the original institution is located and whether it is public, private or has a religious affiliation.
+The acceptability of transfer credits will depend on, among other factors, the original institution’s accreditation status or lack thereof, where the original institution is located and whether it is public or private.

 Regardless of the institution, the University does not use remedial or ROTC coursework as transfer credit.
 Generally, if the credit was not counted at the sending institution it will not be acceptable by the University as transfer credit.

 If the sending institution is a public school in the State of Maryland, the student must have received a D or better grade in the course.
 If the institution is outside Maryland, or a private school in the State of Maryland, the student must have received a C or better grade in the course.
 If the student has been given a grade of Pass, P, S, Satisfactory or some other indefinite term and the school is private or located outside Maryland, the University will not use the course as transfer credit unless the transcript specifically states grades such as these are at least a C.